Homicidal: Casting

 Actress Joan Marshall was cast in the dual role of Emily/Warren, credited under the stage name Jean Arless.
 This led some publications to erroneously assume the part was her first credit.
 Originally, Castle had intended to cast two different actors for the roles of Emily and Warren.
 After auditioning for the role of Emily, Marshall returned to visit Castle at his office dressed as a man to audition for the part of Warren: "My secretary, not recognizing her, asked the man his name," Castle recalled.
 "The transformation was indeed astonishing."
 Marshall's effective auditions for both parts convinced Castle to cast her in the dual role.

 Filming

 Principal photography for Homicidal began on November 1, 1960, in Ventura and Solvang, California.
 For her scenes playing Warren, star Marshall had her hair cut like a man's and dyed brown, wore brown contact lenses and had prosthetic appliances made to alter the shape of her nose, mouth and hands.

 Release

 Homicidal was released theatrically in the United States on June 28, 1961.
-It after received a theatrical run in New York City beginning on July 26, 1962.
+It received a theatrical run in New York City beginning on July 26, 1962.